 In other words, Boku can be used for depositing at online casinos but as a mobile billing service is unavailable for withdrawals.
 The same is, in fact, valid for all other deposit methods of this kind, including Payforit that is also available to players from the UK.

 To cash out your casino winnings, you would have to request a bank transfer or have the casino send you a check.
 Alternatively, you can use a third-party payment service to withdraw your money from the casino, the most popular options being the e-wallets by Neteller, Skrill, ecoPayz, and PayPal.
 If you are unsure which alternative withdrawal method is best suited for your needs, you can easily get in touch with your casino’s support team to ask for assistance.

 Fees and Limits

-Boku is a quick and convenient way to pay online.
-It takes less than a minute to process a payment and the user’s anonymity is guaranteed.
-There is no registration process, nor is time needed to set up the service.
+Boku is a quick and convenient way to deposit at online casinos.
+It takes less than a minute to process a deposit and the player’s anonymity is guaranteed.
+There is no registration process, you can start using it right away.
 It is so simple anyone can make use of it.
 But in spite of these perks, Boku is not a perfect payment system.

 The deposit limit is ridiculously low, so much so that even gamblers on a budget would lift an eyebrow in surprise.

 This service seems to be designed for Internet micro-transactions on smartphone apps stores or low-cost subscriptions, not for high-profile gambling.
 There are other services out there that would much better satisfy online gamblers’ needs for quick deposits and a higher spending limit.